EmperorPenguin18/diamond-dotfiles/README.md

 4. Answer prompts.
 Not designed to be user friendly.
 5. Wait for installation to complete.
 6. Make sure to reboot when the script finishes so everything is set properly.
-7. Press Super+s once in spectrwm to see all shortcuts
+7. Press Super+s once in spectrwm to see all shortcuts.
+8. Run `rclonewrapper {service file}` substituting the provided rclone.service file (if you want cloud storage).

 ### Future:
+- Multiple rices to choose from
 - User-agnostic dotfiles
 - Dash as script shell
 - Multi-monitor
-- Useable from the couch
+- Gaming from the couch
 - Support more distros
 - More minimal